 General fund resources derive primarily from individual income, sales and corporate income taxes.
-The former two are particularly important, with an estimated 58% of tax revenues from individual income taxes and another 23% from sales taxes in fiscal 2019.
-The individual income tax is levied at flat rates based on type of income, with a 5.05% rate currently applicable to most categories.
-Under current law, the Commonwealth has been gradually lowering the rate to 5%, from a previous level of 5.3%, in 0.05% increments based on a statutory mechanism incorporating Boston-area inflation and baseline revenue growth.
-A 0.05% reduction was triggered as of Jan.
-1, 2019, and the final 0.05% reduction is forecast to be triggered as of Jan, 1, 2020.
+The former two are particularly important, with an estimated 58% of tax revenues from individual income taxes and another 24% from sales taxes in fiscal 2020.
+The individual income tax is levied at flat rates based on type of income.
+A 5% rate is applicable to most income categories.
+This rate includes a 0.05% decline implemented as of January 1, 2020 under a statute that gradually reduced the rate from 5.3% beginning Jan.
+1, 2012, under a statutory mechanism incorporating Boston-area inflation and baseline revenue growth.
+The effect of the final 0.05% rate cut is forecast at \$88 million in fiscal 2020 and \$185 million in fiscal 2021.
+The statute also reinstates the state charitable deduction as of January 1, 2021, a change forecast to lower individual income tax receipts by \$64 million in fiscal 2021 and \$300 million in fiscal 2022.

 Revenues are economically sensitive, particularly individual income tax receipts from capital gains and receipts from judgments and settlements.
-Consistent with the experience of many other states, individual income tax collection trends have also been affected by federal tax law changes, most recently those associated with the December 2017 Tax Cut and Jobs Act (TCJA).
+Consistent with the experience of many other states, individual income tax collection trends have also been affected in recent years by federal tax law changes, most recently those associated with the Dec.
+2017 Tax Cut and Jobs Act (TCJA).

-Strong economic fundamentals and a revenue system that captures economic growth are the basis for a revenue profile that is likely to grow at or above the national average over time, in Fitch's view.
+Strong economic fundamentals and a revenue system that captures economic growth are the basis for a revenue profile that is likely to grow at or above national economic growth over time, in Fitch's view.

 The Commonwealth has no significant legal limitations on its ability to raise revenues.
 A statutory tax revenue growth limit based on average wage and salary growth is present but has not hindered the Commonwealth's ability to manage its revenue resources.
-The initiative environment has periodically been active, and certain revenues have been affected by past initiative petitions, notably property taxes.
+The initiative environment also has periodically been active, and certain revenues have been affected by past initiative petitions, notably property taxes.
 Importantly, the legislature retains the ability to make changes to statutes passed by successful initiative petitions.